awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_1/disaster/_index.en.md

 weight = 5
 +++

-When a regional service event affects the Unicorn application in the primary region **N. Virginia (us-east-1)**, we want to bring up the resources in the secondary region **N. California (us-west-1)**.
+In the event a disaster affects our primary region **N. Virginia (us-east-1)**, we want to bring up the resources in the secondary region **N. California (us-west-1)**.

-We assume a regional service event has occurred.
-In this section, we will manually perform a series of tasks to bring up the application in the secondary region **N. California (us-west-1)**.
-In a production environment, we would automate these steps using an AWS Cloudformation template or third-party tools.
+We will **manually** perform a series of tasks to bring up the application in the secondary region **N. California (us-west-1)**.

-We will perform the following:
-- Launch an EC2 instance from the AMI (Amazon Machine Image)
-- Restore the RDS database from backup
-- Configure the application
+In a production environment, we would **automate** these steps using an AWS Cloudformation template or third-party tools.

 ### Simulating a Regional Service Event

-We will now simulate a regional service event affecting the S3 static website in **N. Virginia (us-east-1)** serving The Unicorn Shop website.
+We will now simulate a regional service event affecting the Unishop website in **N. Virginia (us-east-1)**.
+We are going to achieve this by blocking public access to the S3 bucket that is hosting the website making the Unishop website unavailable.

 1.1 Click [S3](https://console.aws.amazon.com/s3/home?region=us-east-1#/) to navigate to the dashboard.